toniengelhardt/django-nuxt-list/README.md

-# django-nuxt-list
+# Django Nuxt List

-A list of apps and websites that use the Django / Nuxt stack
+A list of apps and websites that use the Django / Nuxt stack.

+Feel free to contribute!